kpsbecina/IPC-STX-Notes/README.md

 # IPC144 STT and SXX in-class notes and material

+## Subject Policies and marking (under construction)
+### Quiz Reflection
+In all the at-home part of your workshops, add a section to reflect.txt file called **Quiz X Reflection**.
+Replace the **X** with the number of the last quiz that you received and list the numbers of all questions that you answered incorrectly.
+Then for each incorrectly answered question write your mistake and the correct answer to that question.
+If you have missed the last quiz, then write all the questions and their answers.<br />
+By adding this to your workshop reflection, you can reclaim half of the lost marks in your quiz.

 ## Visual Studio
 [How to download and install Visual Studio 2015](https://www.youtube.com/watch?v=xMGhA5v4vxk)<br />
 [How to create a simple console application in Visual studio 2015](https://www.youtube.com/watch?v=6siQm1sIu5g) <br />
 [How to download and install Visual Studio 2017(coming soon)]()<br />